31-Year-Old Goalie – Columbus Blue Jackets

 Curtis McElhinney Contract Information:

-Signed a one-year deal with Columbus in May of 2013.
+Signed a one-year contract extension with the Blue Jackets in June of 2014.

 To instantly reveal our fantasy analysis of every player – including Curtis McElhinney – simply subscribe now.